How attached are you to your romantic partner? Do you think these attachment styles have anything to do with how you were raised?

 What We Seek

-From our first waking moments, our parents provide us with our basic needs.
-They feed us, put a roof over our head, and protect us.
+From our first waking moments, our parents provide us with basic needs.
+They feed us, put a roof over our heads, and protect us.
 These needs form the base of Maslow’s hierarchy of needs - we seek these needs before we seek anything else.

-When children display these attachment behaviors, they are looking to fulfill these needs.
+Children who display these attachment behaviors seek to fulfill these needs.
 Attachment behaviors aim to bring the attachment figure closer.
 When the person is close enough to the attachment figure, they are more likely to feel that their needs will be met and that they will be safe and secure.
 Safety and security may be physical, emotional, or even financial.

 At an early age, these attachment figures are the parents.
-As the person grows into an adult, the attachment figure may be a lover or partner.
+The attachment figure may be a lover or partner as the person grows into an adult.

 Who Discovered Attachment Styles?